oscarthf/Repeticio/README.md

     Select "We manage your domain"
-    Copy name servers into wherever you got the domain name Wait for update, could take a while but probably not hours (they say could take 72 hours) 6 (recomended).
+    Copy name servers into wherever you got the domain name Wait for update, could take a while but probably not hours (they say could take 72 hours) 6 (Recomended).
 Purchase a static IP and restrict MongoDB access to this IP.
 ```